No Dogs Available

 “Dogs Like Bones Holley” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Very territorial and protective.
 Once he knows you, he feels safe and is playful and loving.
 Very smart and needs to be challenged.
 Likes routine.
 Feels most relaxed when in familiar surroundings.
 Does not like unknown people or surroundings.
 Barks and can become aggressive and protective if other dogs or people walk near his home.
 Howls and gets sad if left alone for a short amount of time.
 He's loyal, submissive to his owners.
 Children are play objects.
 Wants to protect his owners.”

 Florence, Alabama, USA

 This dog has been viewed and been given 3 wags

 What’s in that Supermutt?
 There may be small amounts of DNA from these distant ancestors:

 Mountain Curs are an American breed of treeing hound.
 Developed in the South—particularly Kentucky, Virginia, and Tennessee—Mountain Curs are an all-American breed that has been prized for years as excellent hunting companions and loyal pets.

 Chihuahuas have a huge personality that defies their tiny frame, known to be highly active and intelligent canines.

 Pekingese were dogs bred for centuries to be the prized companions of the imperial family of China.
 Today they are still cherished family companions and show dogs who greet everyone they meet with dignity and grace.

 Australian Cattle Dog